tu2-atmanand/task-board-docs/docs/Components/Types_Of_Columns.md

 ### Properties

 - **Column Name :** The first property will be as usual the name of the column which you want to see on the column header.
 - **Max Items :** This is a number value you want to enter to set a limit to the number of task item cards you want to see under this column.
-This has been kept to limit the number of tasks rendered under this column, because over a time, you might complete lot of tasks, and if you havent deleted these tasks from you vault, then they will be getting appended under this column and will increase the load time of the board, hence setting a limit will help you to show only the latest completed tasks.
+This has been kept to limit the number of tasks rendered under this column, because over a time, you might complete lot of tasks, and if you haven't deleted these tasks from you vault, then they will be getting appended under this column and will increase the load time of the board, hence setting a limit will help you to show only the latest completed tasks.

 # Upcoming New Column types